tinankh/ZERO/README.md

 test on roma.png
 ----------------
 ./zero roma.png
-no overall JPEG grid found
+No overall JPEG grid found.

+No suspicious traces found in the image with the performed analysis.

 test on pelican.png
 -------------------
 ./zero pelican.png
-main grid: #6 [6 0] log(nfa) = -6821.13
+main grid: #6 [6 0] log(nfa) = -6341.93
 The most meaningful JPEG grid origin is not (0,0).
 This may indicate that the image has been cropped.

 test on tampered1.png
 ---------------------
 ./zero tampered1.png
-no overall JPEG grid found
+No overall JPEG grid found.

-A grid was found here: 104 94 - 153 159 [50x66]
+A grid was found here:
+104 94 - 153 159 [50x66]
-grid: #0 [0 0] n 68 k 30 log(nfa) = -25.2505
+grid: #0 [0 0]
+log(nfa) = -25.8163

+Suspicious traces found in the image.
-This may be caused
-by image manipulations such as resampling, copy-paste, splicing.
-Please examine the deviant meaningful blocks to make your own opinion about a potential forgery.
+This may be caused by image manipulations such as resampling, copy-paste, splicing.
+Please examine the deviant meaningful region to make your own opinion about a potential forgery.

 test on tampered2.png
 ---------------------
 ./zero tampered2.png
-main grid: #6 [6 0] log(nfa) = -6615.48
+main grid: #6 [6 0] log(nfa) = -6157.66
 The most meaningful JPEG grid origin is not (0,0).
 This may indicate that the image has been cropped.

 A meaningful grid different from the main one was found here: 330 68 - 401 104 [72x37]
-grid: #34 [2 4] n 81 k 36 log(nfa) = -32.2729
+grid: #34 [2 4]
+log(nfa) = -44.7316

+Suspicious traces found in the image.
-This may be caused
-by image manipulations such as resampling, copy-paste, splicing.
-Please examine the deviant meaningful blocks to make your own opinion about a potential forgery.
+This may be caused by image manipulations such as resampling, copy-paste, splicing.
+Please examine the deviant meaningful region to make your own opinion about a potential forgery.
 ```